rigelnoble/powstats/readme.md

 - **NordicSki** - cross-country skiing

 ## Season filtering
-To process only a specific season's activities, edit this value in the script:
+To process only a specific season's activities, edit this value near the top of the script:
 ```powershell
 $SeasonFilter = "2025-2026"  # Process only 2025-2026 season
 $SeasonFilter = $null        # Process all seasons
 ```

+Seasons run July-June (Northern Hemisphere winter).
+For example, `"2025-2026"` covers July 2025 through June 2026.

+## Calendar year output
+Statistics grouped by calendar year are available but disabled by default.
+To enable, uncomment the two blocks marked `#OPTIONAL` in the script:

+1. The `$yearStats = ...` calculation block
+2. The `foreach ($stat in $yearStats)` output block

 ## Performance and rate limits